smatechnologies/ibm-i-agent-docs/docs/commands-utilities/commands.md

 - **CHKFILE**: Check for file in the DB2 database
   - A simple form of this command could be used as a pre-run job for an IBM i job master record in OpCon.
 However, the preferred use is in the Call command line, utilizing additional command parameters to define a File Arrival or File Watcher job.
 This command now supports the Enterprise Manager "File Arrival" job sub-type for IBM i jobs, when the file name begins with a DB2 Library name (which must begin with an alpha character, and the forward slash '/' is not used, denoting a disk location inside of DB2).
 :::tip
-The IBM i command CHKOBJ may also be used, especially for objecttypes other than files.
+The IBM i command CHKOBJ may also be used, especially for object types other than files.
 :::
 - **SBMDBFCMD**: Submit command from database file
   - May be used by OpCon as the Call command in order to tell the IBM i LSAM that the actual, very long call command string may be obtained from a database file in the DB2/400 database.